 Getting a reckless driving charge is as problematic for out-of-state drivers as it is for locals.
 Both have to go through Virginia’s harsh traffic laws.
 Similarly to locals, out of state drivers need to show up in court for reckless driving charges.
-Although, the driver’s Virginia reckless driving ticket has a box that says he/she does not have to come to court if that box is checked.
+Although, the vehicle operator’s Virginia reckless driving ticket has a box that says he/she does not have to come to court if that box is checked.
 If someone is charged with reckless driving, that person will be given a court date at which they need to appear.
 If they don’t appear, the judge has a couple of options to choose from.
 They can try them in their absence or they can issue an arrest warrant to try to make the person appear for court.
-It is best if the driver shows up to court in the date required rather than risk a potential warrant, however, in many cases appearance can be waived if counsel is retained.
+It is best if the vehicle operator shows up to court in the date required rather than risk a potential warrant, however, in many cases appearance can be waived if counsel is retained.

-Because the violation is a criminal offense and not just a traffic ticket, the out-of-state driver will have to appear to, the driver may be able to waive the appearance, but that may not be his/her best option.
+Because the violation is a criminal offense and not just a traffic ticket, the out-of-state driver will have to appear to, the vehicle operator may be able to waive the appearance, but that may not be his/her best option.
 The out-of-state driver’s attorney at law will be able to recommend specifically whether he/she should appear in person or if he/she can waive their appearance.

 Therefore, it is always advisable that out-of-state drivers facing any charges related to reckless driving contact an attorney at law to seek advice, assistance, and in some instances representation in court.
 Regardless of how pricey attorneys at law may be, Virginia’s reckless driving laws are highly complex and it is never advisable for a driver to represent himself/herself in the court of law.

 If you need a Virginia Reckless Driving Lawyer to help you with your Reckless Driving case in Virginia, call us at 888-437-7747.
 Our Virginia Reckless Driving Attorneys can help you.
 C